 The day usually falls in the 2nd week in January, when schools reopen after the Christmas holidays and everyone is back at work.
 The perfect reason for a moment of conviviality and to moan about how much they ate over the holidays, while eating a slice of frangipane cake.
 Adults are usually served a glass of cider, while children might be served a juice.

 The traditional time to serve the galette de roi is not during lunch or dinner, but the 4pm afternoon snack time known as the “goûter”.
-Normally French adults don’t indulge in a goûter, but it is a staple for every French child.
+Normally French adults don’t indulge in a goûter (unlike kids), but they make an exception in offices across France, for 3 Kings Day.
 This perhaps adds to the feeling of conviviality, going back to childhood days.

 Over the years, there has been a debate (link in french) about whether or not it is religious, or more just an occasion to mark the Winter Solstice.
 France today is very multicultural, especially in the larger cities, such as Paris and Marseille.
 People of different religions may feel uncomfortable about celebrating such a Christian holiday.
 In my experience in Paris however, I’ve never noticed any religious connotations either in schools or in offices when the cake is brought out.
 People who are gluten-free however, may feel very uncomfortable!